Editing as you go slows your writing and allows you to get stuck.

 I need fast feedback loops to write fast.
 That's why I feel as if I'm experimenting.
 And the faster I write, the faster I can finish.
 My assessment is easier when I've experimented as I write down.

 If you want to write fast, save your editing until you're “done” with the piece.
 That way, the editing doesn't slow you down.

-If you want to learn how I do this, register for the Q3 Writing Workshop.
-It starts on Monday, so register now.
+If you want to learn how I do this, please join me in the Free Your Inner Writer Workshop.